-Huffington Post called PFP, “A powerful and empowering entity.”
+Huffington Post called Pride, “A powerful and empowering entity.”

-We accomplish this mission through a season of Jeff eligible productions, film screenings, and special events like TransFest and LezFest designed to bring attention to underserved artists and audiences.
+We accomplish this mission through a season of Jeff eligible productions, film screenings, and special events.

-Pride Arts Center (PAC) has two theaters in Chicago’s Uptown/Buena Park neighborhood.
 The 85 seat Broadway is in what would have been the ballroom when our building was built as a hotel.
-The 45 seat Buena is a typical Chicago storefront.
-They each have nice lobbies with washrooms and water fountains, and have plenty of heat and air conditioning.

 We aspire to be a year round facility where people from the neighborhood and from around the globe can see excellent queer centric works which are essential viewing for all.

 Chicago theater lore insists the ballroom, which is now the Broadway theater, was once a speakeasy, and the basement had tunnels to the lake (long before LSD was filled in) so they could get booze to the joint easily.